-Something else to note - not all money transfer companies are Authorised and Regulated by the Financial Conduct Authority (FCA) - the UK's financial watchdog.
+The most important thing is to only deal with a company that is Authorised and Regulated by the Financial Conduct Authority (FCA) – the UK’s financial watchdog.

-An important point is that an Authorised company is required to segregate client funds.
+The reason is that an FCA Authorised company is required to segregate client funds.

-Segregation of funds means that customer money is held in a completely separate and safeguarded bank account.
+Segregation of funds means that all customer money is held in a safeguarded bank account.

 Why you can’t trust exchange rates online